abdelrhmanwahdan/portfolio/README.md

     3. One hot encoding for categorical columns.

-    4. Normalizing the continous columns.
+    4. Normalizing the continuous columns.

     5. Splitting the data.